joonathann/MNXB01-project/readme.txt

 Hello, this is the final project in MNXB01.

+To run this code, simly start root inside the folder namned "code", then everything will be automatically compiled.
+To see plots showing some interesting illustrations of the weather in Lund, execute "project()" in root.
+The inputs for the functions creating the plots can be customized in file "project.cpp".

 Members: Jonathan Petersson, Andreas Stokkeland, Martin Korsfeldt, Jonathan Widov

 Here is a link to our report: https://www.overleaf.com/read/gpjnrdnfzpsd